 How to Test Ignition Coils

-If you suspect that something is wrong with your vehicle’s ignition coil, you can test it with a multimeter.
-A weak or damaged ignition coil can cause engine misfires, stalling, and lower fuel economy.
-A broken ignition coil will prevent your vehicle from running at all.
+If you suspect that something is wrong with your vehicle’s ignition coil, some basic testing can be done to attempt to pinpoint the problem.
+A weak or damaged ignition coil can cause engine misfires, stalling, poor performance, and lower fuel economy.
+A completely faulty ignition coil can often keep the vehicle, especially a 4 cylinder vehicle, from running at all.

 If you’re having an ignition coil issue, you’ll want to test your coils to determine which one is having problems.
 Follow these steps to test an ignition coil.

 Types of Ignition Coils

 Ignition coils come in various types of ignition systems, but all of them take energy from the battery (usually 12 volts) and convert it to a high enough voltage (50,000 volts or more) to create a spark.
 Depending on the type of coil you have, this voltage either travels from the single ignition coil into a distributor, from the coil itself into a spark plug wire, or in the case of Coil-On-Plug (COP) systems, the coil sits directly on top of the spark plug.
 Older vehicles with a distributor have a single coil which provides voltage to the distributor.
 DIS, or wasted spark systems, use what is commonly referred to as a “coil pack” to send voltage to each spark plug wire, where other vehicles use a single coil for each spark plug wire.
 Most newer vehicles now incorporate COP.